adrelanos/aeternity-wiki/Idea-Box.md

 ## Micro- & Nano Payments
 > æternity will be the preferred Blockchain for the Micro and Nano payments.
 No other Blockchain now can match the speed that's provided by æternity's [State channels](State-Channels).

-Once such example of this use case is the rollout of hundreds of charging stations for electric cars using  Ethereum in Germany.
-Innogy, a subsidiary of Germany’s energy giant RWE has added blockchain capabilities to their E2E Product using asset-backed Crypto-EURO for payments in charging stations for electric vehicles.
+Once such example of this use case is the roll-out of hundreds of charging stations for electric cars using  Ethereum in Germany.
+Innogy, a subsidiary of Germany’s energy giant RWE has added Blockchain capabilities to their E2E Product using asset-backed Crypto-EURO for payments in charging stations for electric vehicles.

 > Because the idea here is for, eventually, the car itself to pay the charging station.
 How?
-The exact details would probably be closely guarded, but at a high level you can blockchainize the car, give it a smart contract, connect it to wi-fi, and write some code which orders it to pay if:then, while:else etc.
+The exact details would probably be closely guarded, but at a high level you can Blockchainize the car, give it a smart contract, connect it to wi-fi, and write some code which orders it to pay if:then, while:else etc.

 The only problem with other Blockchains solutions like Ethereum, is that storing all these micro-payments and contracts information on-chain will lead very soon to a bloating of the size of the chain, and render it virtually unusable.
 Here comes the æternity innovation, with [State channels](State-Channels).